The Hightstown Borough Council evening to enter into a release and retirement agreement with Police Chief James Eufemia.

 Democratic Councilwoman Isabel McGinty dissented on both votes.

-"Now the council has decided which direction it is going on this, and there is no stopping that train, but the questions will remain because police issues are of paramount importance to this borough,” McGinty said before stepping down from her position as council president.
+"Now the council has decided which direction it is going on this, and there is no stopping that train, but the questions will remain because police issues are of paramount importance to this borough,” McGinty said before from her position as council president.

 “I see it as very important that we address police issues,” she continued.
 “I expect in upcoming meetings that council is going to have to address police issues, and that we’re going to have to address police issues publicly, we’re going to have to answer questions from the public that we’ve put off for all this time.”